 - 1 lb pasta (I used Fettuccine, but any type of long noodle will do)

-- 1 bunch scallions, chopped, to garnish (optional)
+- 1 bunch green onions chopped to garnish

-- 1 1/2 tsp sriracha, more or less to taste
+- 1 ½ teaspoon sriracha, more or less to taste

 - Fill a large pot about three-fourths full with water.
 Cover, and set pot on stove over high heat to boil.

 - Meanwhile, add all of the sauce ingredients to a bowl and mix using a hand mixer or a wooden spoon until sauce is smooth.
-Chop scallions, if using, and set aside for serving.
+Chop green onions, if using, and set aside for serving.

 - Test pasta after approximately 7-8 minutes, but cook to your preferred doneness.
 If using a different pasta shape, be sure to adjust cooking time accordingly.

 - When pasta is done cooking, drain and return noodles to the pot.
 Immediately add sauce to the pot with the noodles and stir to combine evenly.
-When serving, plate out servings and add chopped scallions and sesame seeds (though both optional).
+When serving, plate out servings and add chopped green onions and sesame seeds (though both optional).